JCSDA/jedi-docs/docs/inside/jedi-components/mpas-jedi/classes.rst

 * :code:`config_block_decomp_file_prefix.npe`

 Those files are described in more detail in the MPAS-Atmosphere documentation.
-Here we only provide information relating their usage in the MPAS-JEDI Geometry class.
+Here we only provide information relating to their usage in the MPAS-JEDI :code:`Geometry` class.

-For the time being, the names :code:`namelist.atmosphere` and :code:`streams.atmosphere` are hard-coded in MPAS-Atmosphere.
-The names of those files cannot be configured at run-time.
-However, future implementation of dual-resolution data assimilation will necessitate that those names are specified independently for each of the MPAS-Model meshes.
-Stay tuned for more details.
+While the names :code:`namelist.atmosphere` and :code:`streams.atmosphere` are hard-coded in MPAS-Atmosphere, the names of those files can be configured at run-time in MPAS-JEDI, as explained in the :ref:`nml-stream-file-mpas-geom` configuration element descriptions.
+This change is needed because dual-mesh data assimilation requires that those names are specified independently for each of the MPAS-Model meshes.

 :code:`config_block_decomp_file_prefix.npe` is the graph partition file for the MPAS-Model mesh.
 The :code:`npe` suffix refers to the number of processors over which the MPAS-Model mesh is decomposed.